TiloccaS/GU03-bioinspired-basecaller/README.md

 # GU03-bioinspired-basecaller
 This repository contain the code and scripts to train and evaluate nanopore basecalling neural networks Bonito based on the Based on the code base: https://github.com/marcpaga/nanopore_benchmark used for the paper Comprehensive benchmark and architectural analysis of deep learning models for nanopore sequencing basecalling available at: https://www.biorxiv.org/content/10.1101/2022.05.17.492272v2.
 Our repository give the possibility to replace N levels SLSTM with N levels SNN in the encoder of the architecture bonito (with N ranging from 0 to 5).
 We also implemented other models like bonitospikeconv and bonitospikelin that attempt to build a fully spiking architecture.

+## Background
+The project is a PyTorch-based Basecaller(the basecalling is the process of assigning nucleobases to electrical current changes resulting from nucleotides passing through a nanopore) where an existing repository( https://github.com/marcpaga/nanopore_benchmark ) is modified.
+The aim was to make the neural network more efficient while preserving accuracy as much as possible.
+To achieve this, Spiking neural networks were employed.
+In the 'bonitosnn' folder, you can find various configurations of different models of the architecture, including Feature Extractor+Encoder.

 ## Installation
 This code has been tested on python 3.9.16.